5 Easy Hacks That Make Artist Websites Great

 What Information Should You Include On Your Artist Website?

-The key to having an artist website that is easy to navigate lies not only in the design, but in how your information is presented to site visitors.
+The key to having an easy-to-navigate artist website lies not only in the design, but also in how your information is presented to site visitors.
 The most successful artist websites present a clear roadmap of the site and the information it contains, broken down into a few, easy to navigate pages.
 But where do you start?
 Building a website from scratch doesn’t exactly seem like a walk in the park… luckily creating a great artist website only requires a few high quality pages!

 These are the pages you absolutely must have on your artist website: